-Premium ceded to reinsurers is recognised as an expense from the attachment date over the period of indemnity of the reinsurance contract in accordance with the pattern of incidence of risk ceded on basis consistent with the treatment of premium revenue.
-Accordingly a proportion of outwards reinsurance premium is treated as prepaid and disclosed as deferred reinsurance expense in the Statement of financial position.
+Premium ceded to reinsurers is recognised as an expense on a straight-line basis from the attachment date distributed evenly over the period of indemnity of the reinsurance contract, consistent with the treatment of premium revenue.
+Accordingly, a proportion of outwards reinsurance premium is treated as prepaid and disclosed as deferred reinsurance expense in the Statement of financial position.